section-engineering-education/engineering-education/content/articles/introduction-to-automation-pyautogui/index.md

 On the first line of this code, `import pyautogui`, we import PyAutoGUI to automate python scripts.
 This helps us use our keyboard and mouse without physically being in contact with those devices.

-The next line of code, `import time` is used to import the time module into our project.
+The next line of code, `import time`, is used to import the time module into our project.
 We will use it to work with time-related functions like setting the delays and the duration an operation should take before it executes.

 `time.sleep(2)` this line of code sets the delay time to 2 seconds.
 This gives us enough time to move from VS Code to our search bar to search for Chrome.